Will your French visa actually pass?

 The 35% Debt-to-Income Rule: How French Banks Calculate What You Can Borrow

 French mortgage lending is governed by a debt-to-income ceiling set by the Haut Conseil de Stabilité Financière (HCSF).
-The current guideline caps total monthly debt service at 35% of gross monthly income.
+The current rule caps total monthly debt service at 35% of net monthly income, and the borrower's mortgage insurance (assurance emprunteur) is counted inside that 35%, as set out in the official HCSF measure on credit conditions.
 Total debt service includes the proposed mortgage payment, any existing loans (car loans, consumer credit, other mortgages), and any other recurring debt obligations.

-The HCSF guideline includes a limited exception that allows up to 20% of a bank's new mortgage production to exceed the 35% ratio for specific borrower profiles, primarily first-time buyers.
-For non-resident American buyers, this exception is rarely applied; banks tend to be more conservative rather than less for borrowers whose income is harder to verify.
+The HCSF rule includes a limited flexibility margin that lets a bank exceed the 35% ratio on up to 20% of its new mortgage production each quarter.
+Within that margin, at least 70% is reserved for buyers of their main residence and at least 30% for first-time buyers (primo-accédants), with the remainder left to the bank's discretion, as detailed on the official HCSF measure page.
+For non-resident American buyers, this margin is rarely applied; banks tend to be more conservative rather than less for borrowers whose income is harder to verify.

 In our experience, the 35% rule is where American buyers most frequently discover their borrowing capacity is lower than expected.
 US debt-to-income norms are more generous (US conventional mortgage underwriting often allows up to 43% or higher under certain conditions), and Americans arriving with US expectations of what their income supports in terms of borrowing capacity need to recalibrate against French rules.